Industry standards for measuring clicks and video impressions/viewability

 - All filtration is performed 'after-the-fact' and passively.
 That is, the user (browser, robot, etc.) is provided with their request without indication their traffic has been flagged, or will otherwise be filtered and removed as Google does not want to provide any indication to the user agent that their activity has triggered any of Google's filtering mechanisms.

 - Processes have been implemented to remove self-announced pre-fetch activity.

-- Processes are in place to allow publisher test clicks.
+- Processes are in place to allow publisher test clicks and video impressions.
 These processes support publishers adding a specific tag to an ad request to indicate that the ad request is a test request and should not be counted for any billing or official accounting purposes.

 - When inconsistencies or mistakes are detected, processes exist to correct this data and provide refunds to advertisers.
 These refunds are reflected in the billing summaries.
 The corruption of log files is extremely rare, but in cases where this may occur, processes exist to recover them.